atrain440/better-government/definition.md

 - Agencies and offices w/poor track record of innovation
 - Old guard leaders
 - Forward thinking attorneys and contracts professionals
-- Who&#39;s coming in to run all these agencies?
+- Who's coming in to run all these agencies?
 Ppl from the business sector &amp; prob had design thinking going on in their orgs; high production value packaging to remind them that it works

 ## What

-What does this include?
+### What does this include?

 - Experimentation
 - Using new methods to address old problems